determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 ``Viewer``
 ==========

-``Viewer`` role allows a user to see workspaces, projects, notebooks, TensorBoards, shells, commands (NTSC), and experiments, as well as experiment metadata and artifacts within its scope.
+The ``Viewer`` role allows a user to see workspaces, projects, notebooks, TensorBoards, shells, commands (NTSC), and experiments, as well as experiment metadata and artifacts within its scope.

 ``Editor``
 ==========

-``Editor`` role supersedes the ``Viewer`` role, and includes permissions to create, edit, or delete projects, NTSC, and experiments within its scope.
+The ``Editor`` role supersedes the ``Viewer`` role, and includes permissions to create, edit, or delete projects, NTSC, and experiments within its scope.

 ``WorkspaceAdmin``
 ==================

-``WorkspaceAdmin`` role supersedes the ``Editor`` role, and includes permissions to edit or delete workspaces, and modify role assignments within its scope.
+The ``WorkspaceAdmin`` role supersedes the ``Editor`` role, and includes permissions to edit or delete workspaces, and modify role assignments within its scope.

 Users who take this role on a particular workspace can assign roles to other users on this workspace, that is, add other members (viewers, editors, or workspace admins) to the workspace.